microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/readme.md

 The check configuration details remain the same as the gate in designer release pipelines.
 Refer to [this](#configure-a-designer-release-pipeline-for-servicenow-change-management).

+We also support **Failure Criteria** in YAML pipelines, the parameters similar to **Success Criteria** except the check fails immediately without any further retries.

 #### **Add the task to update change request in the YAML Pipeline**
 In a  server job, add the update change request task to send work notes etc. to ServiceNow.